Master of Science in Acupuncture and Oriental Medicine

 This program is ideal for students interested in a comprehensive education in Oriental medicine that includes Chinese herbal medicine, or for those individuals planning to apply for licensure in a state requiring training in herbal medicine.

 In three years, 3,210 contact hours, you will learn all MSA Program training — acupuncture and moxibustion, Eastern dietary therapy, Tui Na, Qi Gong and Tai Ji Quan — with the addition of Chinese Herbal Medicine.

 Gain hands-on experience in multiple clinical rotations, including a Veterans Administration site and other interdisciplinary settings.
 Spend time in our extensive herb garden and dispensary with raw Chinese medicinals, granular and prepared products, and a full-service kitchen for processing and preparation — the largest herbal dispensary in Upstate New York.

-You will graduate from NYCC’s Master of Science in Acupuncture and Oriental Medicine ready to practice integratively and collaboratively in a wide range of healthcare settings, including hospital and multidisciplinary clinics.
-You will hold the necessary practice management skills — including knowledge of ethical, legal and professional requirements of licensed acupuncture practice — and be ready for employment or to start a clinic of your own.
+Students graduate from NYCC’s Master of Science in Acupuncture and Oriental Medicine ready to practice integratively and collaboratively in a wide range of healthcare settings, including hospital and multidisciplinary clinics.
+Alumni hold the necessary practice management skills — including knowledge of ethical, legal and professional requirements of licensed acupuncture practice — and graduate ready for employment or to start a clinic of their own.